Nowadays a vast majority of the global population speak English.

 Even adverts have caught on; you must have seen Apple’s catch phrase “Think different” or Nespresso’s mythical replica “What else?”

 You can find many free online courses, which will no longer make you appear like a beginner in English!
+Alternatively, you can opt for english courses in london or beyond.

 If you want to keep up to date with current affairs across the globe, then you should master the English language!
 You should learn how to have a solid level in English to be able to understand online texts.